- Solar advice hub

 At a glance

-💷 Solar charging is £700 cheaper per year than public charging, on average
+💷 You can save £700 per year with solar EV charging, on average

-A solar-compatible electric car charger costs the same as a standard model – around £1,000 – and by combining it with solar panels, you can save around £700 per year compared to charging in public.
+By combining an EV charger with solar panels, you can save more than £700 per year compared to charging in public.

 With this setup, you can typically power your car with 82% solar electricity throughout the year – and you can use the excess solar energy in your home.